smessie/Article-ESWC2024-DFDP/content/implementation.md

 {:#implementation}

 We implemented three proof-of-concept apps in TypeScript/JavaScript.
+<span class="comment" data-author="RV">That's great—but be _very_ specific: what is the relationship of those apps to the previous sections?
+That should be immediately clear from the first sentence.</span>
 The FormGenerator app is an application programmed in the [Ember framework](cite:cites emberjs) generating a form description based on the form the user builds using drag-and-drop.
 The FormRenderer app and FormCli app are two apps that render a given form description in respectively a Web browser using HTML or a text-based command-line interface.